tebeka/selenium/README.md

 1. ChromeDriver has not yet implemented the nascent W3C standard.
 So far, this only means that GetCookie is not available for Chrome.
-2. The current version of ChromeDriver, 2.27, only supports upto Chrome v56.
+2. The current version of ChromeDriver, 2.27, only supports up to Chrome v56.
 3. The Chrome flag `--disable_extensions` [is needed for Chrome versions > 56](https://bugs.chromium.org/p/chromedriver/issues/detail?id=1625).
 	 However, this flag is deprecated in Chrome 57+.
 Therefore, this API